WillSullivan/IDownvotedYouBecause/readme.md

 Given as much of this as possible, I'll do my best to create the page and add it to the running list within a reasonable period of time.

 Alternatively, contributors can fork the repository, make all the edits they want themselves, then submit a pull request.

-!!!
-If you have working knowledge of Jekyll, come help me make submission to IDYB easier!
-I'm trying to get jekyll integration working for IDYB, but it's being ... annoying.
-See this issue for details: https://github.com/WillSullivan/IDownvotedYouBecause/issues/3
+This should be easier once Jekyll integration is fixed.

 Realistically (as in, what will probably happen unlike the above two options), I'll be the one adding new stuff as I downvote my way through the internet.